 Independent living at home

-Fortunately, there are many solutions aimed at helping older people to remain independent in their own familiar environment, so it shouldn’t be necessary for your loved one to face the upheaval of relocating to a care home, even if their care needs are quite complex.
+Fortunately, many solutions are aimed at helping older people to remain independent in their own familiar environment, so it shouldn’t be necessary for your loved one to face the upheaval of relocating to a care home, even if their care needs are quite complex.

-If your loved one has physical limitations or mobility issues that mean that they experience difficulty in carrying out everyday tasks, it may be possible to rearrange things around the house to better suit their situation.
-For example, lowering cupboards in the kitchen, so that they can easily and safely reach what they need.
+If your loved one has physical limitations or mobility issues that mean that they experience difficulty in carrying out everyday tasks, it may be possible to rearrange things around the house to suit their situation better.
+For example, lowering cupboards in the kitchen so that they can easily and safely reach what they need.

-If they are at risk of slipping in the bath, consider replacing the bathroom with a wet room that has level access and a shower seat, so that they can manage their personal hygiene independently, and you can be sure the risk of them hurting themselves has been minimised.
+If they’re at risk of slipping in the bath, consider replacing the bathroom with a wet room with level access and a shower seat, so that they can manage their personal hygiene independently, and you can be sure the risk of them hurting themselves has been minimised.